 To remove as many other barriers as I could, I needed to make it possible for students to have as much self-determination as possible.
 If there was any way that they could meet the criteria, I wanted to see it.
-I started using a framework called Universal Design for Learning that emerged from disability rights advocacy, which advocates for “tight goals, loose means.”
+I started using a framework called Universal Design for Learning that emerged from disability rights advocacy, which uses the slogan “tight goals, loose means.”

 One possible interpretation of UDL is that, instead of the instructor needing to provide multiple paths, students are “allowed, supported, and encouraged” to invent and control the path themselves.
 I’m using Zaretta Hammond’s language here; she created the Ready4Rigor framework for culturally responsive pedagogy, building on the work of Gloria Ladon-Billings among others, and it dovetails easily with UDL.

-It shouldn’t matter whether students read the text or watch videos or tinker or interview their grandma who works for NASA to get their info.
+It shouldn’t matter whether students read the textbook, or watch videos, or tinker, or interview their grandma who works for NASA, to get their information.

 Similarly, any way of demonstrating mastery that meets the requirements should count.

 That means my rubrics have to be as flexible as possible.
 I don’t want to have to create a rubric for papers and a different rubric for song lyrics and one for crocheted models of subatomic particles.
 I also want our rubrics to become habits of thought that help students practice the science-and-engineering ways of thinking, so that it becomes a reliable routine; in other words, they are criteria by which we assess thinking – or “critical thinking”.
 One example is our rubric for assessing evidence, which is one of the techniques I’ve proposed an exercise for, if people are interested in adapting it.
 The rubric for assessing evidence is a set of ways of thinking can be applied to any topic, so I use it over and over.